 Even Mr. Self-Actualization (Abraham Maslow) himself argued that without bonds of love and affection with others, we cannot go on to achieve our full potential as human beings.

-Our partner regulates our blood pressure, our heart rate, our breathing, and the level of hormones in our blood.
-The emphasis of independence in adult relationships does not hold water from a biological perspective.
+Our partner regulates our blood pressure, heart rate, breathing, and the level of hormones in our blood.
+The emphasis on independence in adult relationships does not hold water from a biological perspective.

 I want you to meet Jake.

 Over the past seven years, Jake has busted his ass learning the ins and outs of the Financial Advisor Business in hopes of eventually opening up his firm.

 Jake and Jessica

 Three years ago, Jake started dating Jessica.
 They got along really well, but she told him opening up his own firm wouldn’t be worth it and he should just stick out working for his terrible boss until he had enough to retire.
 Jake was in love with Jessica but didn’t feel his dreams were supported by her.

 In every city, all across the world, individuals have their own personal life-changing aspirations.
 They can range from losing weight to starting a business to traveling the world.
 But when they’re not supported by the people they care about most, they are prevented from doing the very things that make them feel worthy of their dreams.

 When a partner is supportive, we are more willing to explore and our self-esteem and confidence get a boost, which allows us to go after our deepest desires.
 This not only improves the quality of our lives but also deepens and enhances our satisfaction within the relationship and our physical health.

 But as many of us know, sometimes our exploration leads to failure, rejection, and painful experiences.
 When these bad events happen, our biological programming creates anxiety that leads us to seek proximity (physically and/or psychologically) with the person we love.